matloff/polyanNA/README.md

 *MIM method*

 Say X includes some numeric variable, say Age.
 MIM add a new column to A, say Age.NA, consisting of 1s and 0s.
-For any row in A for which Age is NA, the NA is replaced by 0, and Age.NA is set to 1;
-otherwise Age.NA is 0.
+Age.NA is a missingness indicator for Age:` For any row in A for which Age is NA, the NA is replaced by 0, and Age.NA is set to 1; otherwise Age.NA is 0.
 So rather than trying to get the missing value, we treat the missingness as informative, with the information being carried in Age.NA.

 It is clear that the insertion of that 0 value -- fake and likely highly inaccurate data -- can induce substantial bias, say in the regression coefficient of Age.
-Indeed, some authors have dismissed MIM as only useful back in the era before modern, fast computers (Nur, 2010) that can handle computationally intensive imputational methods.
+Indeed, some authors have dismissed MIM as only useful back in the era before modern, fast computers that can handle computationally intensive imputational methods (Nur, 2010).

 *Case of categorical variables*